 Focus on Building Quality Relationships

-According to a Harvard study, close relationships are what keep people happy throughout their lives.
+According to a Harvard study, close relationships keep people happy throughout their lives.
 Even more so than money or fame.
 It’s these relationships that help protect us from life’s grievances and slow down our mental and physical decline.
 Many more studies prove just this: our relationships and how we help others contribute to a longer and happier life.

 Begin to build quality and meaningful social relationships.
 You can always start by putting all your energy into nurturing your existing relationships to become better.
 If you have a bad relationship with someone, repair it.